DerrickML/alx-low_level_programming/README.md

 * Tested on Ubuntu 20.04 LTS

 ## Projects
-All of the following folders are projects done during the studies:
+All of the following folders are projects done so far during the studies:

 | Project name | Description |
 | ------------ | ----------- |